Lumi-supercomputer/LUMI-AI-example/docs/mlflow_visualization.md

 ```

+For a full example, have a look at the script [mlflow_ddp_visualtransformer.py](../mlflow_ddp_visualtransformer.py).

-In addition to metrics you can also log parameters and artifacts.
+In addition to metrics, you can also log parameters and artifacts.
 See the [MLflow documentation for a list of logging functions](https://www.mlflow.org/docs/latest/tracking.html#logging-data-to-runs).

 ## Visualizing the logs